German submarine U-26 (1936): First patrol

-U-26 was one of the initial group of German submarines deployed to the Atlantic Ocean prior to the German invasion of Poland.
+U-26 was one of the first group of German submarines deployed to the Atlantic Ocean prior to the German invasion of Poland.
 Oberkommando der Marine (OKM) had ordered her loaded with mines and to be ready to put in place a minefield in Portland Harbour.
 Upon her completion of refit on 28 August, she put to sea with a load of mines and six torpedoes, under the command of Klaus Ewerth.
 U-26 was positioned off of the western end of the English Channel awaiting final orders.
 She was deemed unfit for combat duties but was none-the-less to stand ready to engage shipping with torpedoes upon completion of mining operations.
 OKM conceived of the mission to deny the British a port of embarkation for transporting the British Army to France, but Karl Dönitz opposed the mission as too risky as the port was a major Royal Navy base, including their sonar school, and thus the harbor was bound to be well defended by antisubmarine forces.